-Six Success Factors of the Quality Standards
+Six Success Factors

-- Choice of modes
+Choice of sustainable modes

-- Visibility and accessibility
+Visibility and accessibility

-- Ease of switching between mode
+Ease of switching between modes

-- Visual, social and community features
+Visual, social and community appeal

 The quality standards can be applied to each mobility hub ahead of the implementation as a check-list of items to consider.
 They cover not just the design but also the process for community consultation and implementation.
-Those developing hubs can apply to CoMoUK to carry out an assessment of their hub/s to receive formal accreditation status at either bronze, silver or gold standard.
+Those developing hubs can apply to CoMoUK to carry out an assessment of their hub(s) to receive formal accreditation status at either bronze, silver or gold standard.

-In our Introductory Guide to Mobility Hubs we explore 6 typologies for hubs;
+In our Introductory Guide to Mobility Hubs we explore 6 typologies for hubs:

-- city centre large interchanges hub,
+- city centre large interchanges hub

-- transport corridor linking hubs,
+- transport corridor linking hubs

-- suburban mini hubs,
+- suburban mini hubs

-- business park or housing development hubs,
+- business park or housing development hubs

 - rural market town hubs

-- and tourism hubs,
+- tourism hubs

 The quality standards have been adapted for each context with a set of suggested elements required to meet the standards and achieve accreditation.
-Read more about the quality standards and CoMoUK Accreditation in the guidance below.
+Read more about the quality standards and CoMoUK accreditation in the guidance below.